glasswalk3r/docker-metabase-relayd/README.md

 Although not required, you can edit the `relayd` configuration file to match your needs.
 Refer to the metabase-relayd documentation for details.

-Type `docker-compose up` in a shell and your go to go!
+Type `docker-compose up` in a shell and you're ready to go!